watsonx.ai for SOAR Analysts¶

 This scan is not intended to replace Threat Intelligence sources for performing malware file hash scans.
 It’s intended use is to be a utility to quickly summarize and assess natural language, and/or code in a document.

-• This allows for plaintext extract from text-based documents as well as extracting OCR text from images.
+The app supports plaintext to be extracted from text-based documents (utf-8 and ascii) as well as extracting OCR text from images.

-• This means that any non-text information from an image is disregarded.
+This means that any non-text information from an image is disregarded, and if text is not clear, it may not be extracted.

 Examples of supported file formats include: